 - the area of the land is deemed as too small for its proposed use.

 In most cases, you will have a right to appeal this decision.
-The DAC will be able to provide advice about why your application was refused and your rights around appealing the decision.
+The SCAP will be able to provide advice about why your application was refused and your rights around appealing the decision.